- Browse special offers & late deals on cruises to Asia

 Winters are relatively dry with occasional windy cold spells as chilly air sweeps down from northern China.
 The months from February to April are particularly prone to low cloud, drizzle, and hill fog, and there is also a risk of typhoons from July to September.

-Hong Kong weather by month
+Hong Kong climate by month

 Get FREE travel offers